 We present here the results of an initial study investigating the effect of dynamic norms on meat consumption using visual cues.
-The study was conducted to test the materials used and to estimate the influence of dynamic norms on measured outcomes.
+The study was conducted to test the materials used and to estimate the influence of dynamic norms using a visual cue (vs. static norms with a visual cue) on measured outcomes.
 The study included two conditions: a dynamic norm prompt with a visual cue, a static norm prompt with a visual cue.
 For the pilot study, we hypothesized that dynamic norms will positively influence meat consumption outcomes relative to static norms.
 All relevant study materials, data, and analyses are publicly hosted on Open Science Framework (OSF; https://osf.io/qe739/).

 Participants

 A total of 1075 individuals took part in the study online.
 Seventeen were excluded from the sample as they were vegan or vegetarian, and 16 were excluded for starting, but not completing the survey, resulting in 1042 participants.
-Using a robust Mahalanobis distance based on the Minimum Covariance Determinant (Leys et al., 2018, 2019), 147 multivariate outliers were detected and removed.
-The final sample included in analyses (N = 895) ranged in age from 18 to 80 years (Mage = 36.47, SD = 13.46).
-The participants were predominantly female (55.75%).
-They received £0.25 for successfully completing the task.
+Using a robust Mahalanobis distance based on the Minimum Covariance Determinant (Leys et al., 2018, 2019), 144 multivariate outliers were detected and removed.
+The final sample included in analyses (N = 898) ranged in age from 18 to 80 years (Mage = 36.44, SD = 13.45).
+The participants were predominantly female (55.68%).
+They received £0.25 for successfully completing the 2-3 minute task.
+The average reward was £5.60/hr.
 We intended to collect data until a threshold of B > 5 or B < 1/5 was reached for the primary hypotheses.
 After collecting data from over 1000 participants, however, we had still not reached the threshold for all measured outcomes, but we terminated data collection due to funding limitations.
 A randomization check revealed no systematic differences between conditions in age, gender, political position, and home country (all ps > .05).

 Procedure

 Participants were recruited from Prolific and were redirected to a survey hosted on Qualtrics.
+We used Prolific’s pre-screening criteria to exclude participants who were not eligible; specifically, we did not make the study visible to participants who: a) were not UK nationals, b) followed a vegan/vegetarian diet, and c) who had previously participated in other related studies conducted by the primary author.
 Participants were randomly allocated to one of two conditions: a) dynamic norm with visual cue or b) static norm with visual cue.
-Then participants completed single item measures of interest in reducing meat consumption, attitudes towards meat consumption, and intentions to reduce meat consumption.
+Then participants completed single item measures of interest in reducing meat consumption, attitudes towards reducing meat consumption, expectations to reduce own meat consumption, and intentions to reduce meat consumption.
+Measures of expectations and intentions were later combined into a composite measure of expectations and intentions due to large inter-correlation between them (r = .97).
 Participants also provided estimates of people who are currently/will be reducing their meat consumption now, next year, and six years from now.
-Finally, participants answered some demographic questions and the study was concluded.
+Finally, participants answered some demographic questions, and the study was concluded.

 Results

-We used a path analysis to test differences between conditions in measured meat consumption outcomes (see Table 1 for results).
-There was no evidence for or against the presence of a difference between conditions in interest in reducing meat consumption (visual dynamic: M = 54.89, SD = 34.34; visual static: M = 50.97, SD = 34.27), or attitudes towards reducing meat consumption (visual dynamic: M = 60.43, SD = 27.23; visual static: M = 56.73, SD = 26.87).
-There was a difference between conditions in average intentions and expectations to reduce own meat consumption (visual dynamic: M = 51.42, SD = 32.95; visual static: M = 46.41, SD = 31.94).
+Means, standard deviations, and intercorrelations between measured study variables are reported in Table 1.
+We used a path analysis to test differences between conditions in measured meat consumption outcomes (see Table 2 for results).
+There was no evidence for or against the presence of a difference between conditions in interest in reducing meat consumption (visual dynamic: M = 55.11, SD = 34.24; visual static: M = 50.97, SD = 34.27), or attitudes towards reducing meat consumption (visual dynamic: M = 60.55, SD = 27.21; visual static: M = 56.73, SD = 26.87).
+There was a difference between conditions in the composite measure of intentions and expectations to reduce own meat consumption (visual dynamic: M = 51.63, SD = 32.84; visual static: M = 46.41, SD = 31.94).